Disney's Aladdin (Sega Genesis video game)

-Disney's Aladdin is a platform game based on the 1992 film of the same name developed by Virgin Games USA.
-The game was released by Sega for the Sega Genesis on November 11, 1993 as one of several games based on the film, including another game that was released in the same month by Capcom for the Super NES.
+Aladdin is a 1993 platform game based on the 1992 Disney animated film of the same name.
+Developed by Virgin Games, it was released by Sega for the Sega Genesis on October 19, 1993, as one of several games based on the film, along with another game released the same month by Capcom for the Super NES.

 The game is one of the best-selling Genesis games with four million copies sold.
-It also received a number of adapted ports for other platforms, such as the NES, Game Boy, Amiga, and DOS computers.
+It also received a number of adapted ports for other platforms, such as the NES, Game Boy, Game Boy Color, Amiga, and DOS computers.